John Steinbeck makes this comment in one of his novels: “as long as there is a hunger in the stomach, the bombs will continue to fall”.

 When they can’t stand the pressure they lash out, like I have done when I was a teenager.
 I lashed out because it was the only way I knew how to discharge the unbearable pressure that built up when I was in touch with my truth but terrified to acknowledge it, and even more terrified to communicate it…..”

-Donald Marmara created Core Development , a learning process which acknowledges the unity and inter-relationships of mind, body, emotions and spirit.
+Donald Marmara created Core Development , a learning not a clinical process which acknowledges the unity and inter-relationships of mind, body, emotions and spirit.

-It draws on the principles and understanding of somatic psychotherapy, structural dynamics, and Donald’s own personal therapy, professional training and life experience.
+Core Development draws on Donald’s own personal journey, professional training and life experience.

 Core development adopts a flexible approach, recognising that what works for one person may not work for another.

-Donald currently resides and practices in Sydney, and is available for individual sessions, couples sessions, counselling teenagers and parents, and facilitating training programs and workshops.
+Donald currently resides and practices in Sydney, and is available for individual sessions, couples sessions, sessions for teenagers and parents, and facilitating training programs and workshops.
 He is also available for Zoom and phone sessions worldwide.

 He can be contacted on 0412 178 234.